HomeArduinoModules InterfacingInterface Passive Buzzer

 The audio below is the output of this code.
 You can press the play button to hear the sound generated by the buzzer.

-Play Popular Tones on Passive Buzzer
+Play Music Tones on Arduino Passive Buzzer

 A passive buzzer can also play simple music.
 By changing the frequency quickly, you can create melodies.
 In this section, we will play two very popular tones: the Mario theme (short version) and the Star Wars intro tone.
 These are simplified versions, so they work smoothly on any Arduino board.

-Mario Theme Tone
+Mario Theme (Short Version)

 Here is a short and fun version of the Mario melody: